 - These are the best studio headphones for music making

 While many brands of earplugs seem to promise the same (or similar) levels of noise reduction, and most use the same (or similar) materials to produce their buds, we did notice a couple of important differences between the plugs we tested.

-One set stood out for us in particular.
+A couple of sets stood out for us in particular.
 The Earasers, while not the strongest at attenuation, were so small and discreet that the overall experience of wearing them was positive.
-Nods also to the Earos One, which we found had the best overall sound reproduction.
-Neither end of the frequency spectrum was overly exaggerated, and they were comfortable enough to wear for long playing sessions.
+Then there’s the Earos One, which we found offered the best overall sound reproduction.
+Neither end of the frequency spectrum was overly exaggerated, and both pairs were comfortable enough to wear for long playing sessions.